 Upper Klamath Basin Water Rights Adjudication

-The Bureau of Indian Affairs (BIA) requires consulting support for development of comprehensive water rights claims in the Upper Klamath Basin (UKB), Oregon to sustain treaty reserved rights of the Klamath Tribes.
-For this project, numerous studies of the rivers and streams, marshes, seeps, springs and lakes within the UKB were required.
+The Bureau of Indian Affairs (BIA) requires consulting support for the development of comprehensive water rights claims in the Upper Klamath Basin (UKB), Oregon to sustain treaty reserved rights of the Klamath Tribes.
+For this project, numerous studies of the rivers and streams, marshes, seeps, springs, and lakes within the UKB were required.

-Our team collected and analyzed data that led to the development of water rights claims for instream flow habitats, wetlands, seeps and springs, and lake elevations that were focused on provision of healthy and productive habitats for native fish species, waterfowl and wildlife in the Upper Klamath Basin of Oregon.
+Our team collected and analyzed data that led to the development of water rights claims for instream flow habitats, wetlands, seeps and springs, and lake elevations that were focused on the provision of healthy and productive habitats for native fish species, waterfowl and wildlife in the Upper Klamath Basin of Oregon.
 This knowledge also enabled several team members to support the Federal Government with expert testimony during water rights hearings for the Klamath Basin Adjudication.